tiluxscho/WCL-Matlab-Files/README.md

 3. ''PD_prob_false_alam_versus_lambda()'': This function can be executed in Matlab to verify [1, Fig. 4].
 4.  ''CROC_simulation_for_PD()'': This function can be executed in Matlab to verify [1, Fig. 5].

-At last, please note that all the uploaded functions shall be, first, downloaded to the same folder (in Matlab) prior to the execution the afore-listed Matlab functions.
+At last, please note that all the uploaded functions shall be, first, downloaded to the same folder (in Matlab) prior to the execution of the afore-listed Matlab functions.

 Reference: